 Monument Law (Monument) is a large and influential firm in New Orleans with offices on the 33rd floor of Perdido House.
-Shockingly new for its position of prominence—the firm was founded in 2015—the attorneys of Monument Law have developed a bare knuckled, hardball, full court press reputation that has created one of the most feared, hated, and successful firms in the city.
-Many smaller firms refuse to take cases against those they represent, and even larger and more established firms have learned the hard way that in addition to razor sharp legal minds the firm boasts an almost unethically influential position with not only many prominent judges and local officials, but also with the local police and emergency services.
+Most clients are shocked to learn that so prominent a firm was founded in 2015.
+They’re not surprised over why.
+Monument’s attorneys have a bare-knuckled, hardball, full-court press reputation that has made them one of the most feared, hated, and successful firms in the city.
+Many smaller firms refuse to take cases against those they represent.
+Larger and more established firms have learned the hard way that Monument boasts more than razor-sharp legal minds.
+Monument has an almost unethical amount of influence.
+The firm has ties to prominent judges, local officials, and even police and emergency services.

-The firm’s offices in Perdido House buzz night and day, maintaining a highly irregular but shockingly effective three shift schedule that has allowed them to respond to client needs immediately at all hours, barrage opposing counsel with mountains of paperwork, and employ a larger than normal number of interns and others working off hours around school schedules.
-The office thrives on the youth of not only its featured partners, but also those interns, associates, and paralegals, employing novel solutions and legal strategies that might otherwise die in a more established and traditional firm.
+The firm’s offices in Perdido House buzz night and day.
+They maintain an atypical but effective three-shift schedule that allows them to respond to client needs immediately at all hours, barrage opposing counsel with mountains of paperwork, and employ a larger than normal number of interns and others working off hours around school schedules.
+The office thrives on the youth of not only its featured partners, but also that of its interns, associates, and paralegals.
+They employ novel legal strategies that might die in a more traditional firm.

-Monument’s undisputed specialization is Employment and Corporate Law, with the firm enjoying privileged status as the primary outside counsel for such regional powerhouses at Whitney Hancock Bank and Malveaux Oil.
-That status is unsurprising, and often commented on, given the Malveaux and Devillers heiress Caroline Malveaux-Devillers’ position within the firm.
-Snide comments about the nepotism inherent in those contracts residing with her firm have done nothing to separate the firm from the lucrative contracts.
+Monument’s undisputed specialization is Employment and Corporate Law.
+The firm is the primary outside counsel for regional powerhouses such as Whitney Hancock Bank and Malveaux Oil.
+That status is unsurprising and often commented on.
+After all, the Malveaux and Devillers heiress Caroline Malveaux-Devillers’ is a partner in the firm.
+Snide comments about nepotism have done nothing to separate Monument from its lucrative contracts.

-While corporate matters may be their bread and butter, the firm also maintains meaningful Civil Litigation and Criminal Law divisions—mostly representing already wealthy and exclusive clients.
+While corporate matters may be their bread and butter, the firm also maintains meaningful Civil Litigation and Criminal Law divisions.
+They mostly represent already wealthy and exclusive clients.
 Their representation of the Malveaux family in the numerous wrongful death suits following the death of Claire Malveaux is only one of the more public successes they’ve notched.

-The modern success of Monument is all the more shocking for the rocky beginning it experienced.
-Originally founded in 2015 as Bishop, Bowden, and Reffett, Monument was rebranded to its current title and shifted its offices to its current location in 2016 to Perdido House’s after the tragic death of early partners Gerald Bishop and Nerea Ericson in a fiery car accident.
+The modern success of Monument is all the more shocking for its rocky beginnings.
+Founded in 2015 as Bishop, Bowden, & Reffett, Monument was rebranded to its current title and shifted its offices to its current Perdido House location in 2016.
+This occurred after the tragic deaths of early partners Gerald Bishop and Nerea Ericson in a car accident.

-More than a few speculated that in the aftermaths of the deaths of two partners, including the firm’s most well-known and experienced ‘senior’ partner in Bishop, Monument would close doors.
-Instead, supported in part by large ‘dead peasant’ insurance payments and (rumored) larger settlements related to the deaths of both partners the firm limped on until the very public addition of Malveaux heiress Caroline Malveuax-Devillers.
-Bringing onboard the firm’s two largest clients, Ms. Malveaux-Devillers seemingly solidified a position of power and authority atop even the ‘founding’ partners that has persisted to this day.
+There was much speculation that the deaths of two partners would close the firm’s doors.
+Bishop was Monument’s best-known and most experienced partner.
+Instead, the firm limped along.
+‘Dead peasant’ insurance payments and rumored settlements related to the partners’ deaths gave some much-needed cash flow.
+The firm stopped limping with the very public addition of heiress Caroline Malveuax-Devillers.
+She brought aboard the firm’s two largest clients and solidified a position of authority atop even the ‘founding’ partners.
+It has persisted to this day.

-Looking out across the city from the 33rd floor of one of New Orleans’ most iconic buildings, Monument Law makes its wealth and influence well known long before clients step foot in its offices.
+Looking out from the 33rd floor of one of New Orleans’ most iconic buildings, Monument Law makes its wealth and influence known long before clients step foot in its offices.

 It begins with parking at Perdido House.
-Whether in the skyscraper’s underground gated garage for VIPs and executives, overseen by black-garbed security guards with submachine guns that all but scream that no riffraff will be tolerated, or across the street in the more public lot, one cannot help but be awed by the approach to the skyscraper.
-VIPs can expect to be met in the parking lot and escorted up a keycarded elevator, while less distinguished visitors are badged by the building’s receptionists in the lobby before taking the elevator up.
+The skyscraper’s underground gated garage for VIPs and executives is overseen by black-garbed security guards with submachine guns.
+They all but scream that riffraff will not be tolerated.
+The walk across the street from the more public lot leaves a no less powerful impression of the massive skyscraper.
+VIPs can expect to be met in the parking lot and escorted up a keycarded elevator.
+Less distinguished visitors are badged by the building’s receptionists in the lobby before taking the elevator up.

-Once on the 33rd floor and inside the sprawling domain visitors are assaulted with a fiercely efficient and modern, almost futuristic, aesthetic of glass, steel, and black granite.
-The whole office is badged, with access to each area restricted to employees and those escorted.
-Conference and waiting rooms are privacy glass and steel framed—left transparent while waiting but turned opaque once meeting are in progress.
-Banks of computer and television screens displaying information replace the traditional bookshelves in both meeting rooms and offices, and most employees work off tablets vice paper and seamlessly transfer work to those displays on demand.
-There’s a polished sleekness to the entire operation, down to the perfectly gleaming glass conference tables and black leather chairs that’s designed to send a message: this firm is focused on the future.
+Once on the 33rd floor and inside the sprawling domain, visitors are assaulted with a fiercely efficient and modern, almost futuristic, aesthetic of glass, steel, and black granite.
+The whole office is badged: access to each area is restricted to employees and those escorted.
+Conference and waiting rooms are framed with steel and privacy glass.
+They’re left transparent while waiting, but turned opaque once meeting are in progress.
+Banks of computer and television screens replace traditional bookshelves in meeting rooms and offices.
+Most employees work off tablets rather than paper.
+On demand, they seamlessly transfer work to those displays.
+There’s a polished sleekness to the entire operation, down to the perfectly gleaming glass conference tables and black leather chairs.
+It’s designed to send a message: this firm is focused on the future.

-The lobby and polished conference rooms are as far as most go into the firm’s office spaces: they’re positioned just off the reception area to purposefully contain visitors and clients.
+The lobby and polished conference rooms are as far as most go into the firm’s office spaces.
+They’re positioned just off the reception area to purposefully contain visitors and clients.
 Immediately past the conference rooms are the senior partner offices for Ms. Bowden, Mr. Reffett, Ms. Malveaux-Devillers, and Mr. Rose.
-Their location is not incidental: as senior partners they’re the most likely to meet with visitors in their offices, and the central position best positions them to meet with clients in the conference rooms as well as look in on the rest of the firm’s work, while also requiring incoming employees to walk past their offices every day: a reminder of who is at the top.
+Their location is not incidental: as senior partners, they’re the most likely to meet with visitors in their offices.
+The central locations best positions them to meet with clients in the conference rooms, as well as look in on the rest of the firm’s work.
+It also requires incoming employees to walk past their offices every day: a reminder of who is at the top.
 Two additional ‘senior’ offices sit empty, awaiting the next high achievers to join the firm.
 The message is far from subtle: there’s room at the top.

 Past them are wings for each major line of effort: corporate law, employment law, civil litigation, criminal law, investigations, and special services.
-Each wing includes a large common “workcenter” for paralegals and interns adjoined by a number supervising attorneys’ private offices (at least three per line of effort to facilitate the three shift work schedule).
+Each wing includes a large common “workcenter” for paralegals and interns.
+These centers are adjoined by supervising attorneys’ private offices.
+There are at least three per line of effort to facilitate the three shift work schedule.
 Visitors rarely have cause to journey that deeply into Monument.
-Mingling between the different lines of effort is typically only facilitated in the well-stocked and comfortable breakroom they share.
+Mingling between the different lines of effort is typically only facilitated in the well-stocked and comfortable break room they share.